Rade58/next-postgres-playground/README.md

 export default DraftsPage;
 ```

-## useSession WILL NOT WORK AND THE REASON WHY, IS THAT YOU NEED TO PROVIDE ESESSION AND YOU CAN DO THAT BY TAKING IT FROM pageProps INSIDE `_app.tsx`
+## useSession WILL NOT WORK AND THE REASON WHY, IS THAT YOU NEED TO PROVIDEE SESSION AND YOU CAN DO THAT BY TAKING IT FROM pageProps INSIDE `_app.tsx`

 MY _app.tsx IS A LITTLE BIT BLOATED WITH ALL OF THE CODE I WROTE EARLIER FOR OTHER PRACTICES AND OTHER PARTS OF PROJECT